 Staff members may continue their group health/dental coverage through COBRA by self-paying premiums during such extensions.

 Extension requests are evaluated on a case-by-case basis using principles of reasonable accommodation and undue hardship.
-Whether an eligible staff member's position will continue to be held during the extension of his or her medical leave will be evaluated on the same basis.
+Whether an eligible staff member's position will continue to be held during the extension of their medical leave will be evaluated on the same basis.
 Factors considered may include the length of the extension, the prognosis for eventually returning to work, the nature of the staff member's job, the costs of temporary coverage, the impact on coworkers and the university of temporary coverage, and the impact of the extension on the department's operations.
-If a staff member's position cannot be held due to undue hardship, the staff member will be considered for reappointment to another vacant position upon providing medical certification of his or her fitness to return to work at the conclusion of the extended leave.
+If a staff member's position cannot be held due to undue hardship, the staff member will be considered for reappointment to another vacant position upon providing medical certification of his or her fitness to return to work after the extended leave.

-If no vacancy exists or the staff member is unable to return at the end of the extension, the staff member will be separated from employment and kept apprised of other vacancies for which she or he is qualified.
+If no vacancy exists or the staff member is unable to return at the end of the extension, the staff member will be separated from employment and kept apprised of other vacancies for which they are qualified.
 Staff members and former staff members who decline offers of reemployment will no longer be eligible for reappointment.
-Staff members on extended medical leaves may be laid off, if they would have been subject to a layoff had they not been on leave.
+Staff members on extended medical leaves may be laid off if they would have been subject to a layoff had they not been on leave.

 Extensions of Family Medical Leave